 As I’m writing this, I realize that title may be confusing.

-I don’t mean software developers that are financially strapped, and living on a shoe-string budget (not that there is anything wrong with these peeps), but rather how to attract software developers without having to spend a lot money.
+I don’t mean software developers that are financially strapped and living on a shoe-string budget (not that there is anything wrong with these peeps), but rather how to attract software developers without having to spend a lot of money.